 19. Post-Installation Tasks

-This section helps in the configuration of the new Exchange 2013 organization, after Microsoft Exchange Server 2013 migration.
-By the end of this segment, you will be acquainted with mail flow & client access configuration, Internet mail flow configuration via subscribed Edge Transport server, Exchange 2013 installation verification, and Exchange 2013 management tools installation.
+This section helps in the configuration of the new Exchange 2013 or 2016 organization after Microsoft Exchange Server 2016/2013 migration.
+By the end of this segment, you will be acquainted with mail flow and client access configuration, Internet mail flow configuration via subscribed Edge Transport server, Exchange 2013/2016 installation verification, and Exchange 2013/2016 management tools installation.

 Lastly, you can decommission the Exchange 2010 server.

-By now, you are aware of all the information and setup required for migrating Exchange 2010 to 2013.
+By now, you are aware of all the information and setup required for migrating Exchange 2010 to 2013 or 2016 Server.

-Exchange 2010 to 2013 migration is a very crucial but complex process.
-It includes some basic and advanced procedures and processes, along with pre-requisites for comprehensive end-to-end migration.
-By following above-stated checklist, you can ensure smooth, fast, and secure migration.
+Exchange 2010 to 2013 or 2016 migration is a very crucial but complex process.
+It includes some basic and advanced procedures and processes, along with prerequisites for comprehensive end-to-end migration.
+By following the above-stated Exchange 2010 to 2013/2016 migration checklist, you can ensure smooth, fast, and secure migration.